ajpieroni/bert-eat-dog-world/README.md

 Dogwhistle identification model using a transformer model (BERT) and active learning implemented by using the `modAL` library in concordance with the `skorch` API to connect it with 🤗 transformers.
 The final $f_1$ score I managed to achieve was $0.87$.
-Annotation for the original dataset was performed using [skogsgren/lin354-annotation-ui](https://github.com/skogsgren/lin354-annotation-ui)
+Dataset was gathered, and annotation for the original dataset was performed using [skogsgren/lin354-annotation-ui](https://github.com/skogsgren/lin354-annotation-ui)

 [**Live demo on 🤗 spaces**](https://huggingface.co/spaces/skogsgren/LIN532-dogwhistle-identification)